kalininalab/DataSAIL/docs/index.rst

     datasail -h

 to run DataSAIL in the command line and see the parameters DataSAIL takes.
-For a more detailed description see LINK.
+For a more detailed description see :ref:`here <datasail-doc-label>`.
 DataSAIL can also directly be included as a normal package into your Python program using

 .. code-block:: python